Tearsheet

 AI Analysis | Feedback

 John A. Cuomo was appointed Chief Executive Officer and President of VSE Corporation in April 2019.
-He has over 20 years of experience in the aerospace distribution and services market.
-Prior to joining VSE, he served as Vice President and General Manager of Boeing Distribution Services Inc. Before Boeing's 2018 acquisition of the Aerospace Solutions Group (ASG) of KLX Inc., he served as General Manager of ASG and later as Group President for KLX Aerospace Solutions Group, where he led and facilitated the $4.25 billion acquisition of KLX by Boeing.
-From 2000 to 2014, he held various roles at B/E Aerospace, the parent company of KLX, Inc., including Vice President & General Manager and Senior Vice President, Global Sales, Marketing & Business Development.
-He also served as an attorney practicing commercial law, mergers and acquisitions, and litigation.
+He brings over 20 years of experience in the aerospace distribution and services market industry.
+Prior to joining VSE, he served as Vice President and General Manager of Boeing Distribution Services Inc. Before Boeing's 2018 acquisition of the Aerospace Solutions Group of KLX Inc., John was its Vice President and General Manager, Consumables Management business, starting in July 2014.
+He also held multiple leadership roles at B/E Aerospace (the parent company of KLX, Inc. until 2014) from April 2000 to 2014, including Vice President & General Manager and Senior Vice President, Global Sales, Marketing & Business Development.
+Notably, John led and facilitated the $4.25 billion acquisition of KLX by Boeing.
+Before his time in aerospace, he practiced commercial law, mergers and acquisitions, and litigation as an attorney.

-Adam Cohn is a seasoned executive finance leader with over 15 years of aerospace and finance-related experience.
-He most recently served as Chief Financial Officer for Valence Surface Technologies ("Valence"), an aerospace supplier backed by ATL Partners and British Columbia Investment Management Corporation, indicating involvement with private equity firms.
-Before Valence, he held several senior leadership positions at Triumph (NYSE: TGI), a publicly traded aerospace manufacturer, including Treasurer and Vice President of Mergers and Acquisitions.
+Adam Cohn joined VSE as Chief Financial Officer in September 2024.
+He is a seasoned executive finance leader with over 15 years of aerospace and finance-related experience.
+Adam previously served as Chief Financial Officer for Valence Surface Technologies, an aerospace supplier backed by ATL Partners and British Columbia Investment Management Corporation.
+Prior to his role at Valence, he held numerous senior leadership positions with Triumph (NYSE: TGI), a publicly traded aerospace manufacturer, including Treasurer and Vice President of Mergers and Acquisitions.
+In these roles, Adam executed multiple financing transactions, including replacing credit facilities, raising new bonds, and issuing equity, as well as several mergers, acquisitions, and divestiture transactions.

-Krista Stafford Chief Human Resource & Administrative Officer
+Krista Stafford, Chief Human Resources & Administrative Officer

-Krista Stafford joined VSE Corporation as Senior Vice President and Chief Human Resource Officer in January 2020.
-She specializes in organizational development, culture transformation, executive compensation, organizational design, and employee engagement.
-Prior to VSE, she was the Vice President, Human Resources at Boeing Distribution Services, a subsidiary of the Boeing Corporation, and has over 15 years of experience in Human Resources, Learning and Organizational Development.
+Krista Stafford joined VSE Corporation in January 2020 as Senior Vice President and Chief Human Resource Officer and was promoted to Chief Human Resources and Administrative Officer in February 2025.
+She specializes in organizational development, culture transformation, executive compensation, organizational design, and employee engagement, driving business results through people.
+Previously, Krista was the Vice President, Human Resources at Boeing Distribution Services.

-Garry Snow brings over 20 years of aerospace sales, business development, and distribution experience to VSE.
-Most recently, he served as Head of Sales and Marketing for Business and General Aviation for Boeing Global Services.
-He also held numerous leadership roles over 15 years with Boeing Global Services and the Boeing-acquired KLX Aerospace Solutions business, including Vice President of OEM Services Americas, VP of Global Business Development, and Sales Director.
+Garry Snow joined VSE as Chief Growth Officer in September 2024.
+He brings over 20 years of aerospace sales, business development, and distribution experience to the role.
+Most recently, Garry served as Head of Sales and Marketing for Business and General Aviation for Boeing Global Services.
+He also held numerous leadership roles over 15 years with Boeing Global Services and the Boeing-acquired KLX Aerospace Solutions business.

 AI Analysis | Feedback